 St. Philip Neri Family Center

-Deidre Williams loves her job as a dietician and cashier at a local hospital.
+Deidre Williams loves her job as a food service worker and cashier at a local hospital.
 “It’s never the same each day,” she says.
 “It’s exciting.”

 Not that long ago, Deidre was in a very different place.
 “I decided to take the road down to drugs.
 I became homeless and mentally unstable.”
 After two years, she put herself in a recovery facility.
 It was there that she learned about the job search resources offered at the St. Philip Neri Employment and Training Center.
 “They helped me with my resume, job applications and cover letters,” Deidre says.
 “And they helped me look for jobs.”